• Skip to primary navigation

 Mice body

-• ¼ cup creamy almond butter or use peanut butter
+• ¼ cup creamy almond butter (or peanut butter)

 • ¼ cup maple syrup